ouspg/CompSec/README.md

 For each week you are expected to return assignments of corresponding week before specified deadline.

 If you reach at least 3 points level by that deadline, you may submit your work to return box and ask for extra time to do more difficult tasks.
-In that case your work is attempted to be graded ASAP on Tuesday and if it is sufficient you will be given short feedback and extended deadline (same week Thursday 12:00).
+In that case your work is attempted to be graded ASAP on Tuesday and if it is sufficient you will be given short feedback and extended deadline (same week Thursday 12:00, before new laboratory exercise).

 Week | Course week|Lecture Topics|Laboratory|Deadline
 :-:|:-:|:-:|:-:|:--: